ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://learn.microsoft.com/en-us/azure/ai-services/language-service/key-phrase-extraction/overview

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team is planning on making use of the Azure AI Language service.
+Q-057: Your team is planning on making use of the Azure AI Language service.
 Can you use the service to detect text language?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Yes
 b.
 No

 Answer: a.
 Yes

 Overall explanation : You can do this with the Language detection feature of the Azure AI Language service.
 For more information on the service, one can visit the below URL